pairingwg/bls_standard/draft-boneh-bls-signature.md

 BLS signatures require pairing-friendly curves given by e : G1 x G2 -> GT, where G1, G2 are prime-order
 subgroups of elliptic curve groups E1, E2.
-Such curves are described in [I-D.pairing-friendly-curves], one of which is BLS12-381.
+This draft suggests to use curve BLS12-381 as described in [I-D.pairing-friendly-curves].
+Support of other curves SHALL be defined in extensions or future versions of this draft, or in separate documents.

 There are two variants of the scheme:

-1. (minimizing signature size) Put signatures in G1 and public keys in G2, where G1/E1 has the more compact representation.
+1. (minimizing signature size) Use G1 to host data types of signatures and G2 for public keys, where G1/E1 has the more compact representation.
 For instance, when instantiated with the pairing-friendly curve BLS12-381, this yields signature size of 48 bytes, whereas the ECDSA signature over curve25519 has a signature size of 64 byes.

-2. (minimizing public key size) Put public keys in G1 and signatures in G2.
+2. (minimizing public key size) Use G1 to host data types of public keys and G2 for signatures.
 This latter case comes up when we do signature aggregation, where most of the communication costs come from public keys.
 This is particularly relevant in applications such as blockchains and compressing certificate chains, where the goal is to minimize